soulspace-org/overarch/README.md

 with the various diagrams types.
 The value lies in an expressive description and visualization of an architecture with different views.

-But but the models used for diagram generation with the existing tools are not models in the sense of generality.
+But the models used for diagram generation with the existing tools are not models in the sense of generality.
 Especially if you describe your model in PlantUML files, these descriptions are mere textfiles.